zoosky/eventual/README.md

 ## Introduction

 This [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) seed project emerged from realizing the confusion the developers’ community has over the hearty combination:
-* Play framework and MongoDB in the back-end.
+* [Play framework](http://www.playframework.com/) and [MongoDB](http://www.mongodb.org/) in the back-end.
-* AngularJS and Bootstrap in the front-end.
+* [AngularJS](http://angularjs.org/) and [Bootstrap](http://getbootstrap.com/) in the front-end.

-This seed aims at underpinning the development of future applications that adopt the mentioned combination.
+The aim of this seed is to underpin the development of future applications that adopt the mentioned combination.

+## Ingredients
+The seed uses the following software components:

+1) Play Framework 2.1.5

+2) MongoDB 2.4.8

+3) AngularJS 1.1.5

+4) Bootstrap 3.0.2

+5) jQuery 1.10.2 (used by 4)

+## Deployment
+Follow these steps in order to deploy the seed on your machine:

+1) Download and extract Play Framework 2.1.5.

+2) Download and extract MongoDB 2.4.8.

+3) Clone the project: <code>git clone https://github.com/angyjoe/eventual.git</code>.

+4) Start <code>mongod</code> (the daemon process for the MongoDB system).

+5) Create and populate the celebrities’ database using the script <code>eventual/db/script.js</code>.

+6) Go to the root of the project: <code>cd eventual</code>.

+7) Launch Play at the default 9000 port: <code>/PATH-TO-PLAY/play run</code>.

+8) Enjoy the seed: [http://localhost:9000](http://localhost:9000) or the following screenshots!

 ## Screenshots